 Surviving civil partner tax credit or widowed person

 The amount you will receive for this tax credit depends on whether the widowed individual or surviving partner has dependent children.
 The time in which your spouse passed away is also taken into consideration.

-In the case that a widowed individual or surviving partner has dependent children, they will also be eligible for the Single Person Child Carer credit in addition to the Widowed Person or Surviving Civil Partner Tax Credit.
+In the case that a widowed individual or surviving partner has dependent children, they will also be eligible for the Single Person Child Carer credit, however, where the surviving spouse is entitled to he Single Person Child Carer credit, he or she is not entitled to to increased Widowed Person or Surviving Civil Partner Tax Credit.